leethomason/OpenSaber/readme.md

 ### Electronics

 The electronics are the heart of the OpenSaber project.
-There are 2 configurations: with and without a Prop Shield.
 The files are ExpressPCB files.
 I regret the proprietary solution, but I've been happy thusfar with the service.

-The prop shield "collects" 1) an audio amplifier, 2) a DotStar LED controller, and 3) an accelerometer onto one board.
-The PCB with and without the Prop Shield are functionally equivalent.
-But without the Prop Shield, you need to add the amp and accelerometer yourself.
-This is almost always more trouble;
+The shield - which is the PCB that sits on top of the Teensy - collects together 1) an audio amplifier, 2) a DotStar LED controller,
-the wires to connect everything become a problem.
+3) an accelerometer, and 4) and emitter LED power onto one board.
+It also provides an SPI inteface connection for an external SD card, display, or similar.

 - A **microcontroller**, the Teensy 3.2 or 3.5, is the micro-computer that runs the software.
 It controls the blade state, the color of the LEDs, the color of the blade, and does audio processing.

-  It is soldered to a PCB and (optionally) a prop shield.
-The microcontroller can be programmed directly via USB, but the PCB also provides an alternate connection to the USB.
+  It is soldered to a shield PCB.
+The microcontroller can be programmed directly via USB.
+The 3.5 includes an integrated SD card (handy!), but an SD breakout board can be connected via the SPI interface.

 - **LED amplifier** The LED uses a 3 channel, 350ma (average) controller.
-  The microcrontroller uses an amplifier bridge made of 3 MOSFETS, resistors, and a capacitor.
-Note the LED resistors are on the PCB and not off-board, as is conventional.
+  The microcrontroller uses an amplifier bridge made of 3 MOSFETS to drive the LEDs.
+Voltage monitoring is used to keep the LED current constant.
+You may change the LED current in the software.

 - **LED** a 1 WATT Cree or Luxeon LED in a star configuration is typical.
   The LED uses a common anode, as well as 3 control lines: Red, Green, and